Luminarts Cultural Foundation Fellowship

 · Be between the ages of 18 and 30 years old on the date of applying

-For questions about eligibility or more information about the Fellowship please visit our FAQs page or contact Luminarts at info@luminarts.org or (312) 435-5961.
+For questions about eligibility or more information about the Fellowship visit our Frequently Asked Questions page or contact Program Director Alex Benjamin at info@luminarts.org or (312) 435-5961.

 Submission Guidelines